 The home loan prepayment facility is a boon for individuals with an active home loan.
-One of the most important benefits of prepayment of a home loan is that it helps reduce the interest burden and the overall cost of the property.
+Here are some of the most important benefits of prepayment of a home loan:

 A home loan part prepayment calculator helps you ascertain the EMI amount you will have to pay after you have prepaid a portion of your outstanding principal amount.
 When checking the amount, you have to factor in applicable loan processing fees and charges as well.

 Here is a brief overview of how this tool works exactly.
-As an example, assume the following numbers for illustration and elaboration purposes:
+As an example, consider the following numbers for illustration and elaboration purposes:

 Principal Home Loan Amount = ₹40 Lakhs